Contents

 If your permitting software just isn’t cutting it for your community’s growing needs, you have a few options.

 Many legacy permitting software systems now offer a SaaS (cloud-based) option that solves many of the issues you currently face.
-This may seem to be an appealing choice with a lift for your IT team.
+This may seem like a smaller lift for your IT team.
 But in reality, moving from an on-prem to SaaS solution would be a whole new implementation—which can be a nightmare.
 And the interface is often different enough that your team will need to re-learn the software, too.

 So at the very least, it’s worth exploring whether another software company would be a better fit for your needs.